Cocktails – Aviary Style

 - Combine in a small pan over medium heat.
 Stir until the sugar is fully diluted, remove from the heat and let it cool.
 Transfer to a swing-top bottle and refrigerate until ready to use

-- Blend with an immersion blender on high speed until the sodium alginate is completely dissolved, without clumps
+- Combine the water and sodium alginate in a large bowl and blend with an immersion blender at high speed until the sodium alginate is completely dissolved

 - Pop the spheres out of the mold onto the sheet and return to the freezer to make sure they are completely frozen before finishing the spheres